Avioane Craiova

 Avioane Craiova S.A. ("Craiova Airplanes" in English) is an aeronautical company based in Ghercești, near Craiova, Romania.
 It has been involved in the manufacture of various military aircraft, including the IAR-93 Vultur ground-attack fighter, the IAR-99 advanced jet trainer/light attack aircraft, and the cancelled IAR-95 Spey fighter.

-Avioane Craiova was established in 1972 for the purpose of developing, manufacturing and providing support for several military aircraft.
+Avioane Craiova was established in 1972 to develop, manufacturing, and provide support for several military aircraft.
 Its services have been principally used by the Romanian Air Force, although export sales have also been pursued by the company.
 Since the start of the 2000s, the Romanian government has made persistent efforts to privatise Avioane Craiova.

 History

 Immediately following its establishment in 1972, Avioane Craiova became involved in a multinational aircraft programme in which Romania co-operated with the neighbouring nation of Yugoslavia to jointly develop and produced a military twin-engined ground attack and tactical reconnaissance aircraft, the IAR-93 Vultur.
 In addition to Avioane Craiova, two other Romanian companies, Aerostar Bacău and IAR Brașov, along with the Yugoslavian aircraft manufacturer SOKO, worked together on the IAR-93 programme.
 First flown in 1985, around 200 aircraft were constructed and entered in service with the Romanian Air Force prior to the end of production in 1992.
 During the 1990s, Avioane Craiova independently proposed various upgrades and modifications to the IAR-93 fleet.

 Amid the late 1970s, Avioane Craiova commenced work on an envisioned indigenous supersonic fighter jet, commonly referred to as the IAR-95, which was intended to be adopted by the Romanian Air Force.
 However, work on the project was terminated in 1981, but revived shortly thereafter.
 During 1988, the IAR-95 programme was cancelled for a second and final time, allegedly due to a lack of available funds.
 Work had been halted prior to the completion of a single prototype, a full-scale mockup had reportedly been partially constructed.